-- General biology I and II (6-8 semester hours) *Survey and intro courses not acceptable
+- General biology I and II with labs (6-8 semester hours) *Survey and intro courses not acceptable

 - Microbiology with lab (3-4 semester hours) *Survey and intro courses not acceptable

-- General Chemistry I and II with labs or higher Chemistry (Organic I or Organic II) (8-9 semester hours) *Survey and intro courses not acceptable
+- General Chemistry I and II with labs or higher Chemistry (Organic I or Organic II with labs) (8-9 semester hours) *Survey and intro courses not acceptable

 - Statistics, including statistical tests and analysis (3 semester hours)